2010 Stanley Cup playoffs: Television

 National Canadian English-language coverage of the first three rounds of the playoffs were split between CBC and TSN.
 This was the second year of a six-year agreement in which CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
-CBC held exclusive rights to the Stanley Cup Finals.
+CBC held exclusive rights to the Stanley Cup Final.
 French-language telecasts were broadcast on RDS and RDS2.

 In the United States, national coverage was split between NBC and Versus.
 During the first and second round, excluding games exclusively broadcast on NBC, the regional rights holders of each participating U.S. team produced local telecasts of their respective games.
-Not all first and second round games were nationally televised, while the conference finals were exclusively broadcast on either NBC or Versus.
-NBC then aired the first two and final two games of the Stanley Cup Finals, while Versus broadcast games three and four.
+Not all first and second-round games were nationally televised, while the conference finals were exclusively broadcast on either NBC or Versus.
+NBC then aired the first two and final two games of the Stanley Cup Final, while Versus broadcast games three and four.